-Goodwill allocation to group of each generating units is as follows: AED million Goodwill allocation to group of cash-generating units is as follows: 2021 2020 Vedder 32.3 32.3 32.3 32.3
+Goodwill allocation to group of cash-generating units is as follows: AED million

+2021 2020

+Vedder 32.3 32.3

+32.3 32.3

 (a) Annual test for impairment

 The Group carried out an impairment test for goodwill allocated to Vedder during 2022.
 The recoverable amount of the cash generating unit has been estimated and is based on the higher of fair value less cost to sell or value in use calculated using cash flow projections approved by senior management covering a five-year period.
 The cashflow projections beyond the five-year period is extrapolated using the growth rate mentioned overleaf.
 Management concluded that no impairment was required.